Why Did My Pellet Grill Catch On Fire? 5 Tips to Put Out Pellet Grill Fire

 • Reasons why pellet grill catches fire

-• Tips on how to put out pellet grill fire
+• Tips on how to put out pellet smoker fire

 • And much more!

-Many people use the Traeger pellet grill and have complained about Traeger keeps catching fire or Traeger grease fire on social forums like Reddit.
+Many people use the Traeger pellet grill and have complained about Traeger catching fire or Traeger grease fire on social forums like Reddit.
+Before we jump into the common causes of pellet smoker fire let’s discuss how pellet grill grills actually work.

 The following section will discuss the possible causes of the pellet grill fire.

-There are two types of fire that can happen in the pellet grill.
+There are three types of fire that can happen in the pellet grill.
 It’s crucial to understand it in order to prevent future instances.

 1. PELLET GRILL GREASE FIRE CAUSED BY GREASE AND FAT ON DRIP TRAY